 Patients are typically concerned about what to expect while recovering from cataract surgery.
 Dr. Tokuhara provides the highest quality care and thoroughly explains what you can expect during the surgery and recovery process.
 Recovery from cataract surgery is generally very quick.
 Most patients go home with a clear shield (no patch needed), and are able to use their improved vision right away.

-Refractive lens exchange, or lens replacement surgery, is often used for pre-cataract patients as a preventative vision correction solution.
-A refractive lens exchange replaced your eye’s natural, clear lens with a lens implant to correct your refractive error and reduce your need for glasses.
+Refractive lens exchange, or Clear Lens replacement surgery, is often used for pre-cataract patients as a preventative vision correction solution.
+A refractive lens exchange replaces your eye’s natural, clear lens with a lens implant to correct your refractive error and reduce your need for glasses.